 If you’re worried that a non-science career may not be lucrative or in-demand, think again!

 Although there is no denying that science-related careers such as medicine, pharmacy and dentistry pay well, there are non-science jobs that rake in good salaries too.
 For example, based on the 2018/2019 Salary Guide from Kelly Services, a corporate communications director may earn as much as an engineering manager with the same years of experience.

-In addition, a large number of in-demand jobs in Malaysia’s Critical Occupation List are from the non-science field, such as communications, business, accounting and education.
+In addition, a number of in-demand jobs in Malaysia’s Critical Occupation List are from the non-science field, such as business, accounting and graphic design.

 #7.
 Bad SPM results will destroy your chances of getting into college